ayush-usf/Kaggle-Airline-Data-Analysis/about.md

 An amalgamation of 2 datasets have been used to generate the insights.

 - The main dataset has been sourced from <a target="_blank" href="https://www.kaggle.com">Kaggle</a>.
+Overall, the main dataset was nearly 7 GB in size with nearly 68 million rows.
-- An additional dataset with the metadata for Global Aiports has been fetched from Partow <a target="_blank" href="https://www.partow.net/miscellaneous/airportdatabase/">(The Global Airport Database)</a>.
+- An additional dataset with the metadata for Global Aiports has been fetched from <a target="_blank" href="https://www.partow.net">Partow</a>.
 Only relevant information will be provided for the latter due to lesser importance.

-The main dataset i.e. <a target="_blank" href="https://www.kaggle.com/yuanyuwendymu/airline-delay-and-cancellation-data-2009-2018">Airline Cancellation/Delay (2009-2018)</a> was combined together form of multiple CSV files each representing data for each year.
-Overall, the main dataset was nearly 7 GB in size with nearly 68 million rows.

 ## Fields Descripton